noteed/hlinode/README.md

   - domain.resource.list (the optional ResourceID can not be given)
   - domain.resource.create (only name and target can be given, type is hardcoded to "A")
+  - domain.resource.delete

+A command-line tool (also called `hlinode`) exposes the methods.